hmjatt/Meme-Generator-ReactJS/README.md

 ### 9. Refactor State 🔃

+- [ ] Update our *state* to save the meme-related data as an object called `meme`.
+It should have the following *3 properties*: `topText, bottomText, randomImage`.
+- [ ] The *2 text states* can default to empty strings for now, and `randomImage` should default to `"http://i.imgflip.com/1bij.jpg"`
+- [ ] Next, create a *new state variable* called `allMemeImages` which will default to `memesData`, which we imported at the top of `Meme.js`
+- [ ] Lastly, update the `getMemeImage` function and the markup to reflect our newly reformed state object and array in the correct way

 ### 10. Make App Responsive 🎨

 <!-- - [x] Add _flexbox_ style to `.cards-list` *div* and other *necessary styles*.